Field Work: Aligning Poetry & Science

 –Alison Deming, Milwaukee Field Work Poet-in-Residence

-Public programs in each city include science-based nature walks with poets and science educators, observation-based writing workshops, and place-based mapping and field research combining poetic and scientific thinking.
-Dozens of public events for all ages will help build new paths to science through creative use of language.
+Poets-in-residence Alison Deming and Katharine Coles worked closely with museum and library personnel to develop dialogues between poets and scientists, science-based nature walks with poets and science educators, observation-based writing workshops, and place-based mapping and field research combining poetic and scientific thinking.
+Dozens of public events for all ages helped build new paths to science through creative use of language.

 Field Work in Milwaukee

-Programming in Milwaukee begins this fall, with all 14 branches of the Milwaukee Public Library hosting Urban Wildlife workshops for children, who will learn about animals native to the Milwaukee area and write poems about them.
-The Milwaukee Public Museum’s adult programming launches in February 2019 with The Botany of Beverages, an exploration of the tastes, science, and poetry of beer and other drinks.
-These events will be followed by a teen poetry contest, concerts, poetry walks led by poets and scientists, and an event to celebrate the opening of the poetry path in April 2019.
+Programming in Milwaukee began in fall 2018, with all 14 branches of the Milwaukee Public Library hosting Urban Wildlife workshops for children, who learned about animals native to the Milwaukee area and wrote poems about them.
+The Milwaukee Public Museum’s adult programming launched in February 2019 with The Botany of Beverages, an exploration of the tastes, science, and poetry of beer and other drinks, a teen poetry contest, concert, poetry walks, and Urban Wildlife workshops, plus an event to celebrate the opening of the poetry path in Spring 2019.

 Field Work in Salt Lake City